 Manicuring students are not eligible

 Disbursements of these funds are made directly to the student’s account.
-A receipt is issued, and if applicable, a check to the student.
+A receipt is issued, and if applicable, a check to the student if the applied disbursement creates a credit balance to the student..
 PELL disbursements are made at the beginning of the program and again when the student has completed their first, second, and third payment periods (if applicable).
 However, if the student is not meeting satisfactory progress requirements at the payment period checkpoints and is placed on financial aid suspension, payment will not be made until the student becomes satisfactory again the the suspension ended.
 LOAN disbursements are made by the lender electronically to the school.
-Disbursements are made for Instructor, and Esthetician two times: at 30 days and when the student begins their second payment period (1/2 the course length) Disbursements are made for Cosmetologist four times for a full 1500 hour attendance: at 30 days, when the student begins the second payment period, when the student begins the third payment period, and again when the student begins the fourth and final payment period.
-For students who will be attending less than any full course length, disbursements frequency will be based and depend on the number of hours the student will attend.
-Satisfactory progress is checked prior to releasing any proceeds from each check.
-If a student is not making satisfactory progress and has been placed on financial aid suspension, loan disbursements may not be released until suspension is ended and minimum requirements have been met.
+Disbursements are made for Instructor, and Esthetician two times: at 30 days (unless the student had a prior student loan) and when the student begins their second payment period (1/2 the course length) Disbursements are made for Cosmetologist four times for a full 1500 hour attendance: at 30 days (unless the student had a prior student loan), when the student begins the second payment period, when the student begins the third payment period, and again when the student begins the fourth and final payment period.
+For students who will be attending less than any full course length, disbursement frequency will be based and depend on the number of hours the student will attend.
+Satisfactory progress is checked prior to requesting any financial aid disbursement.
+If a student is not making satisfactory progress at a checkpoint and has been placed on financial aid suspension, financial aid disbursements may not be released until after the suspension expires and minimum requirements have been met or the student prevails on appeal of the suspension.

 The school is also approved for and accepts Veterans Benefits.